audioship/audioship.github.io/README.md

 The sounds that are produced are that of a space battle soundscape.
 There is ambient space sounds that play in the backdrop of the entire game.
 When the players shoot, a shot sound effect is made with whatever frequency has been indicated by the player.
 If a player hits an opposing player's ship, there will be an explosion sound effect to indicate it has been destroyed.

+## Building the Instrument

+### How is it built?
+What software and hardware are used?

+I built this instrument using a Max MSP patch that interprets the input from from the six sensors, all of which are connected to an Arduino Uno.
+The six sensors were two buttons and one knob on each of the controllers.
+These sensors were mounted on two adding machines, one an old fashioned tax adding machine and one a newer, more streamlined adding machine.
+The wiring for the sensors on each of the controllers are snaked together with a significant amount of length to enable greater flexibility in how for apart each of the players are during the performance.

+## Lessons Learned

+### What lessons did I learn from making this instrument?
+What might I improve on in future iterations?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown